If we had to choose one iconic location for the birth of modern geology, it would probably be here:

 Appendix: More Details on Hutton’s Unconformity

-The lower, now-vertical formation is a mixture of greywacke and shales.
+The lower, now-vertical formation consists of alternating layers of greywacke and shales.
 Greywacke is typically formed on the edges of continental shelves by periodic sloughing off of accumulated deposits, which slide along the sloping sea floor in “turbidity currents.”
 Many, many episodes of such slides are represented here, with intervening periods of non-deposition.
 Shales are laid down slowly, in relatively calm water, from the settling of fine-grained sediments.
 Thus, this formation was not deposited in a 1-year catastrophic Flood.
 This whole underlying formation has been metamorphosed through long exposure to heat and pressure.

 Discussion under this Amazon.co.uk review may be of interest (brief parts of the ‘Set in Stone’ DVD came from Siccar Point):